-There are other judges and jurists that have argued that article 10bis is contrary to the RD and, thus, shall be dissapplied.
-For example, the Justice of Peace of Torino, in 22 February 2011, ruled that article 10bis does not comply with the guarantee of voluntary return given by article 7 RD, and has acquitted a TCN accused of the crime of clandestinity.
-Also Rosa Raffaelli, a Post Doctoral Researcher in Criminal Law at Scuola Sant'Anna, concludes that "(i)f the Court will confirm its interpretation in its future decisions, criminalizing irregular immigration and punishing it with either detention or expulsion will no longer be a viable option in the national immigration policies of EU Member States."
+There are other judges and jurists that have argued that Article 10bis is contrary to the RD and, thus, shall be dissapplied.
+For example, the Justice of Peace of Torino, on 22 February 2011, ruled that Article 10bis does not comply with the guarantee of voluntary return given by Article 7 RD, and has acquitted a TCN accused of the crime of clandestinity.
+Also Rosa Raffaelli, a post-doctoral researcher in criminal law at the Scuola Sant'Anna, concludes that "[i]f the Court will confirm its interpretation in its future decisions, criminalising irregular immigration and punishing it with either detention or expulsion will no longer be a viable option in the national immigration policies of EU Member States."